pandas-dev/pandas/doc/source/development/contributing_environment.rst

 extensions, which means you need a C compiler.
 This process depends on which platform you're using.

-If you have setup your environment using ``conda``, the packages ``c-compiler`` and ``cxx-compiler`` will install a fitting compiler for your platform that is compatible with the remaining conda packages.
+If you have setup your environment using ``mamba``, the packages ``c-compiler`` and ``cxx-compiler`` will install a fitting compiler for your platform that is compatible with the remaining mamba packages.
 On Windows and macOS, you will also need to install the SDKs as they have to be distributed separately.
 These packages will automatically be installed by using the ``pandas`` ``environment.yml`` file.